resilmesh2/MONT-Dataset-OT-ICS-attacks/Scenario-5/3-Initial-Access/README.md

 ### 4. The Target Inserts the USB into the OT System

-The responsible person, believing the USB drive or download link to be legitimate, follows the instructions and inserts the USB drive into the workstation responsible for the OT system (**M1**).
+The responsible person, believing the USB drive or download link to be legitimate, follows the instructions and inserts the USB drive into the workstation responsible for the OT system.
 This workstation has access to SCADA systems (M2) and OpenPLC systems (M3).

 - Once the USB is inserted, the system reads the `PLC_Firmware_Update.exe` file.

+  **Img**
 - The malware is executed, either manually or automatically (if autorun is configured).

 ### 5. Attacker Gains Access to the OT Environment

 Upon execution, the attacker’s malware:

-- Initiates a reverse shell or command-and-control (C2) connection to the attacker's machine (**M1**).
+- Initiates a reverse shell or command-and-control (C2) connection to the attacker's machine.

+**Img**

 - The attacker now has remote access to the OT environment, beginning with the compromised workstation.
+-
+**Img**

 ## Next Steps
 Once the attacker has gained access to the OT system, the next phase is Execution of the malware on the compromised system.